Generic name: simethicone (sye METH i cone)

 Do not take more of this medicine than directed.

 Little Tummys works best if you take it after meals and at bedtime.

 You must chew the chewable tablet before you swallow it.

 Measure liquid medicine carefully.
 Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).

 Little Tummys liquid drops can be mixed with water, baby formula, or other liquids to make swallowing easier for an infant or child.

-Children should never be given more than the recommended dose of simethicone.
-Call your doctor if the child's gas symptoms do not improve after treatment with Little Tummys.
+Always follow directions on the medicine label about giving Little Tummys to a child.
+Call your doctor if the child's gas symptoms do not improve after treatment with this medicine.

 Store at room temperature away from moisture, heat, and light.
-Do not allow the liquid form of Little Tummys to freeze.
+Do not allow the liquid form of this medicine to freeze.

 What happens if I miss a dose?

 Since Little Tummys is used when needed, you may not be on a dosing schedule.
 Skip any missed dose if it's almost time for your next dose.
 Do not use two doses at one time.